 Stress and busy lifestyles are an integral part of our culture that few escape.
 Your body reacts regardless of whether stress is consciously acknowledged, and it may be impacting you more than you realize.
 For instance, there may be a concern regarding your thyroid, blood sugar, or cholesterol levels.
 Maybe you just attribute low energy, excess weight and fading memory to old age.
 These are all early signs of chronic illnesses, yet has anyone considered stress, cortisol and insulin resistance?

-It’s understood a good diet and regular exercise are important ingredients for good health.
+It’s understood that a good diet and regular exercise are important ingredients for good health.
 However, stress management is also an essential component of the good health equation.
 Stress impacts blood sugar regulation in a way that often leads to insulin resistance which is a precursor to diabetes and a myriad of chronic conditions i.e. cardiovascular disease, Alzheimer’s, hypothyroidism, obesity and cancer.
 This is why researchers are particularly focused on the impact stress has on weight and insulin resistance in addition to nutrition and physical activity.
 Understanding how stress and the subsequent release of hormones contribute to disease progression is a big step towards prevention.

 Cortisol and the “Fight or Flight” Stress Response